Milnor/SLAE32/docs/assignment1.md

-# WIP
+# WIP - Assignment 1 - Bind Shell

-## Assignment 1 - Bind Shell
+TODO: Intro to this article... assembly by hand, then writing a shellcode generator.

-### What does a Bind Shell need to do?
+## What does a Bind Shell need to do?

 A high level overview of a Bind Shell is that it creates a socket, binds that socket to a port, listens for a connection, accepts a connect, then duplicates STDIN, STDOUT, and STDERR to the file descriptor of the connected socket, and finally execs /bin/sh (or another shell).
-One of my favorite resources for shellcoding is the tutorial series by Azeria Labs for exploitation on the ARM architecture.
+One of my favorite free resources for shellcoding is the tutorial series by Azeria Labs for exploitation on the ARM architecture.
 I outlined what my shellcode needed to accomplish by looking at Azeria's C version of a [bind shell](https://azeria-labs.com/tcp-bind-shell-in-assembly-arm-32-bit/):
 ```C
     // Create new TCP socket
     host_sockid = socket(PF_INET, SOCK_STREAM, 0);